Eligibility

 The San Diego Solar Equity Program offers monetary assistance to income-qualifying, single-family homeowners in the City of San Diego to offset the cost of solar panel installation.

 To be eligible for the solar incentive, a customer must meet all of the following eligibility requirements.
-We will provide you with a list of approved solar contractors to contact, and the Solar Contractor you select will assist you in the next steps of the application and approval process.
+Eligibility requirements are rolled out in phases as described in the Eligibility Table below.
+The Solar Contractor you select will assist you in the application and approval process.
+If you apply for the program in a phase for which you do not qualify, your application will be cancelled, and you will have to re-apply in the appropriate phase.

 Customers will need to provide income verification as part of the application process or submit documentation indicating proof of enrollment in another income-qualifying program such as the California Alternate Rates for Energy (CARE) Program or the Family Electric Rate Assistance (FERA).